clementbera/Website/ReadMe.md

 6) Cd to GemTD-Site
 7) Run ../ecstatic generate to generate the html pages in GemTD-Site/_site
 8) Double click on html pages generated to see the result.
+9) Move the html files to gh-pages branch for deployment

 PR are welcomed.